 How we support children with special educational needs or disabilities

-Admissions to both the school are within the admission policy on our website.
+Admissions to both schools are within the admission policy on our website.

 Our Ofsted rating for Waverley School is ‘Outstanding’ in all areas.
-The most recent inspection was a full section 5 two-day inspection March 2019.
+The most recent inspection was a full section 5 two-day inspection in March 2019.
 Challenge Partners reviewed the school in January 2019 and judged teaching and learning and school improvement as outstanding.

 Our vision: Challenging expectations and sharing success